Martin Jarmond: Career

-Martin Jarmond (born November 22, 1979) is an American college athletics administrator who is the athletic director at the University of California, Los Angeles (UCLA).
-He played college basketball at the University of North Carolina Wilmington, where he was a two-time captain for the UNC Wilmington Seahawks.
-He holds an M.B.A and a master's degree in sports administration from Ohio University.
 Jarmond was the associate athletic director at Michigan State University (2003–2009) before serving as the deputy director of athletics at Ohio State University (2009–2017).
-In 2017 at age 37, he became the youngest athletic director among the Power Five conferences and the first African-American athletic director in Boston College history.
+In 2017, he was hired as the athletic director at Boston College, becoming, at 37, the youngest athletic director among the Power Five conferences and the first African-American athletic director in BC history.